andygock/jsi-client/README.md

 	jsi.py --download-links 5 7 > links.txt

-Generate [aria2](http://aria2.sourceforge.net/) download links for torrent with ID #5 and #7, and save to file `aria2-script`.
+Generate [aria2](http://aria2.sourceforge.net/) download links for torrent with ID #5 and #7, and save to file `aria2-script`:
-Ask API server to use gzip compression when sending back data:

-	jsi.py -z --aria2 5 7 > aria2-script
+	jsi.py --aria2 5 7 > aria2-script

 And then view and run the aria2-script commands (for Linux and Mac):